-Concentrates on the high-end capabilities of a raster photo-editing software as an illustration, design and photo retouching tool.
+Concentrates on the high-end capabilities of Adobe Photoshop as an illustration, design and photo retouching tool.
 Students explore a wide range of selection and manipulation techniques that can be applied to photos, graphics and videos.
+Course competencies and outline follow those set out by the Adobe Certified Associate exam in Visual Communication using Adobe Photoshop.
+Added at MCC Fall 2009.